mapbox/mapbox-maps-android/DEVELOPING.md

 separate versioning for individual subprojects/modules.
 Subprojects can define the `MODULE_VERSION_NAME` in the subproject-level gradle.properties to overwrite the `VERSION_NAME` defined in the root project.

-Currently, the only module that uses its own versioning is the `extension-androidauto` and it's published separately from the main SDK.

 ### Publish new releases

 The CI is setup to publish new releases when new tag that follows the release tag pattern is created.

 * To publish a Maps SDK release with all the default plugins/extensions, create a release git tag `v*`.
-* To publish a Android Auto extension, create a release tag `extension-androidauto-v*`.

 ## Opening tickets